 - i.
 The Government of India is committed to creating a slum free India as part of the Jawaharlal Nehru National Urban Renewal Mission (JNNURM) sub mission on Basic Services for the Urban Poor (BSUP).
 More recently it has also launched the Pradhan Mantri Awas Yojana (PMAY) for providing Housing for All (HFA) by 2022 when the Nation Complete 75 years of its independence. - ii.
 Jawaharlal Nehru National Urban Renewal Mission (JNNURM): JNNURM is a reform- linked urban development and slum upgrading program.
-Under JNNURM, the Government of India has been providing central assistance to 65 metro and large cities to invest in infrastructure improvements with governance reforms under sub mission on Urban Development. - iii.
-Basic Services for Urban Poor (BSUP): BSUP is focussed on slum upgradation and poverty reduction through creating access and networking slums to urban infrastructure improvements.
+Under JNNURM, the Government of India has been providing central assistance to 65 metro and large cities to invest in infrastructure improvements with governance reforms under sub mission on Urban Development. - and poverty reduction through creating access and networking slums to urban infrastructure improvements.
 BSUP also has a 7-Point Charter that envisages integration of urban slum upgrading activities with social development programs/missions such as for health, education, social welfare, etc. to ensure comprehensive development. - iv.
 Swarna Jayanti Shahri Rozgar Yojana (SJSRY): SJSRY is a centrally sponsored program and it mainly emphasizes on the poverty reduction through employment generation.
-Main target groups of the program are: Urban poor, Women, SC/ST, v.
+Main target groups of the program are: Urban poor, Women, SC/ST, Disabled etc.

+v.
 National Slum Development Program (NSDP): NSDP is a centrally assisted slum development program.
 NSDP is mainly for improvement in the environment in the slums as a broader objective through provision of infrastructure facilities and shelter for improving living conditions in the slums.